EighteenZi/rocksdb_wiki/PlainTable-Table-Format.md

     | Flag (1 bit) | Offset to buffer or file (31 bits)     +
     +--------------+----------------------------------------+

-If Flag = 0 and offset field equals to the offset of end of the data of the file, it means null - no data for this bucket; offset is smaller, it means there is only one record of the bucket, which is for row(s) starting from that position.
+If Flag = 0 and offset field equals to the offset of end of the data of the file, it means null - no data for this bucket; offset is smaller, it means there is only one record [TODO: what about prefix with less than 16 entries?] of the bucket, which is for row(s) starting from that position.
 If Flag = 1, it means the offset is for buffer.
 The format from that offset is shown below.

-Starting from the offset of buffer, array list of entries of the buckets is encoded as following:
+Starting from the offset of buffer, a binary search index is encoded as following:

     <begin>
       number_of_records:  varint32